azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Sora %}
-  Haha~?
+  HaHa~?
 Now that you mention it, Sora does feel a bit hungry.
 Could he eat together with you?
 {% endbubble %}

 {% bubble Niki %}
-  Absolutely~ Just sit an wait a sec please, I'll bring it over~
+  Absolutely~ Just sit and wait a sec please, I'll bring it over~
 {% endbubble %}

 {% bubble Sora %}
-  Hihi~, it's super warm and tasty!
+  HiHi~, it's super warm and tasty!
 Chef Onii-san<sup>[3]</sup>, you make a really good cook!
 {% endbubble %}

 {% bubble Niki %}